Lluiser/Abdomen/README.md

 # Abdomen
 Torso T1 clone

-place everything in the same folder
+place everything in the same folder. send the .syx file to your launch control xl via the novation editor.

 done: